alenachankunju/PI4IOE5V96248-GPIO-Expander-I2C-Communication-with-nucleo-F446RE-in-STM32IDE/README.md

 I2C communication with GPIO Expander

 1. Add the following code to your main.c file<br>
-2. In the .ioc file, set the I2C pins as follows: PB9 for I2C-SDA and PB8 for I2C-SCL.<br>
+2. In the .ioc file, set the I2C pins as follows: PB9 for I2C-SDA and PB8 for I2C-SCL.
+Also confugure I2C Clock Speed (Hz) to 400000<br>
 3. Build the project.<br>
 4. Connect the GPIO Expander to the Nucleo board using the respective pins mentioned above.<br>
 5. Ensure that the GPIO Expander is powered by connecting it to the 3V power source.<br>